dpmagill/iphys-toolbox/README.md

 For a detailed discussion on the implmentation of FacePulseRate, see file FacePulseRate.m.
 Additional discussion is included in the helper files to FacePulseRate.m.

-## License and Third-Party Copyright Notices
+## License and Third-Party Software Acknowledgements

 FacePulseRate Toolbox copyright (c) 2020 Douglas Magill <dpmdpm@vt.edu>.